-- During the year ended December 31, 2014 management received notification from the IRS revoking the Corporation's tax-exempt status, effective May, 15 2014.
-Management is taking appropriate steps to reinstate the corporation's tax-exempt status and believes this determination will be reversed. - In preparing the financial statements in conformity with accounting principles generally accepted in the United States of America, management uses estimates.
+- The Corporation has elected to report one governmental fund, the Debt Service Fund, to account for the accumulation of resources that are restricted for the payment of principal and interest on long-term obligations of governmental funds and the administration of such resources. - In preparing the financial statements in conformity with accounting principles generally accepted in the United States of America, management uses estimates.
 We are responsible for making the accounting estimates.
-The Corporation has disclosed in the financial statements all estimates where it is reasonably possible that the estimate will change in the near term and the effect of the change could be material to the financial statements.

-- We agree with the work of a specialist in evaluating the accreted interest payable related to the subordinate Turbo CABs and have adequately considered the qualifications of the specialist in determining amounts and disclosures used in the financial statements and underlying accounting records.
-We did not give any instructions, nor cause any instructions to be given, to specialists with respect to value or amounts derived in an attempt to bias their work, and we are not aware of any matters that have impacted the independent or objectivity of the specialists. - Management has evaluated subsequent events through March 30, 2016, which is the date the financial statements are available for issuance, and have determined, except as disclosed below, there are no subsequent events that require disclosure under generally accepted accounting principles: - On February 11, 2015, the Corporation's board of directors approved an agreement to explore the option of restructuring the Series 2005 NYCCT V bonds.
-The net effect of the bond restructuring is not able to be determined at this time. - The Corporation management understands the Drescher & Malecki LLP has not performed any management functions or made management decisions on behalf of the Corporation.
+The Corporation has disclosed in the financial statements all estimates where it is reasonably possible that the estimate will change in the near term and the effect of the change could be material to the financial statements. - We agree with the work of a specialist in evaluating the accreted interest payable related to the Subordinate Turbo CABs and have adequately considered the qualifications of the specialist in determining amounts and disclosures used in the financial statements and underlying accounting records.
+We did not give any instructions, nor cause any instructions to be given, to specialists with respect to value or amounts derived in an attempt to bias their work, and we are not aware of any matters that have impacted the independent or objectivity of the specialists. - The Corporation's management understands the Drescher & Malecki LLP has not performed any management functions or made management decisions on behalf of the Corporation.
 Any nonattest services were performed in accordance with the applicable professional standards issued by the American Institute of Certified Public Accountants.

-Burton Gulnick, Jr., Vice President, Secretary and Treasurer
+Burton Gulnick, Jr. (Vice President, Secretary and Treasurer